What is Sake?

 Nozaki Saketen ($$-$$$)

 Doron is close to Shinjuku station and it’s a specialized bar.
-The menu includes more than 20 different kinds of sake and changes quite often.
+The menu includes more than 20 different kinds of sake and the selection changes quite often.
 The owner of Doron is a sake sommelier.
 He loves to find lesser-known brands of sake to have a unique menu, and enjoys experimenting with sake to create interesting drinks.
-The chef is a sushi professional, has a license to cook the famously poisonous pufferfish, and is a kaiseki specialist.
+The chef is a sushi professional, has a license to cook the famously toxic pufferfish, and is a kaiseki specialist.
 With such a combination of passion for drinks and food, get ready for an amazing journey.